Some torsion classes in the Chow ring and cohomology of $BPGL_n$: Equivariant intersection theory

 This is no longer a ring homomorphism, but a homomorphism of $A^*_G$-modules, in the sense that we have the following projection formula:

 For the unit $1\in A^*_G$ we have

 where the righthand side is the index of $H$ in $G$.
 Therefore, we have

-Similar to the Cartan-Eilenberg double coset formula (\cite{Ad}, Adem and Milgram, 1994), we have the Mackey's formula concerning the transfer and the restriction described above.
-Once again we adopt the setup appeared in Vistoli's work \cite{Vi}:
+Similar to the Cartan-Eilenberg double coset formula (Adem and Milgram \cite{Ad}), we have Mackey's formula concerning the transfer and the restriction described above.
+Once again we adopt the setup in Vistoli \cite{Vi}:

 Let $G$ be an algebraic group and $H$, $K$ be algebraic subgroups of $G$ such that $H$ has finite index over $G$.
-We will also assume that the quotient $G/H$ is reduced, and a disjoint union of copies of $\operatorname{spec}\mathbb{K}$ (this is automatically verified when $\mathbb{K}$ is algebraically closed of characteristic $0$).
-Furthermore, we assume that every element of $(K\backslash G/H)(\mathbb{K})$ is in the image of some element of $G(\mathbb{K})$.
+We will also assume that the quotient $G/H$ is reduced, and a disjoint union of copies of $\opn{spec}\mathbb{K}$ (this is automatically verified when $\mathbb{K}$ is algebraically closed of characteristic $0$).
+Furthermore, we assume that every element of $(K\backslash G/H)(\mathbb{K})$ is the image of some element of $G(\mathbb{K})$.

 Let $\mathscr{C}$ be a set of representatives of classes of the double quotient $K\backslash G/H(\mathbb{K})$.
 For each $s\in\mathscr{C}$, let